 What is artificer initiate?

-Artificer initiate is a new feat for 5E D&D released with Tasha’s Cauldron of Everything.
+Artificer initiate is a new feat for 5E D&D released with Tasha’s Cauldron of Everything that is aimed at Artificers but hits with arguably limited success.

 Other DnD Articles You Might Enjoy